Life of baboons

 Baboons are fascinating to watch and on many occasions they have provided a highlight during game drives.
-I have often wondered at our fascination with their behaviour and have come to the conclusion that it is a deep seated reminder of the innocence we as a developing species have lost.
+I have often wondered at our fascination with their behavior and have come to the conclusion that it is a deep seated reminder of the innocence we as a developing species have lost.

-There are many traits in baboon behaviour that are very similar to ours; it is in these similarities that we find amusement (or is it maybe embarrassment?) as they make us reflect on our own nature as a species.
+There are many traits in baboon behavior that are very similar to ours; it is in these similarities that we find amusement (or is it maybe embarrassment?) as they make us reflect on our own nature as a species.

 Flirting and self gratification